worldbank/ReplicableResearch/README.md

 Code and data to replicate the results presented can be found in the [`Data`](https://github.com/worldbank/ReplicableResearch/tree/master/Data) folder.
 The code runs in Stata, and should be compatible with Stata versions 13 and up (but it was only tested in StataMP 15).

 To run it, use the [`MASTER`](https://github.com/worldbank/ReplicableResearch/blob/master/Data/Dofiles/MASTER.do) do-file, by changing only folder paths on top of the do-file, and selecting sections to run.
-The [`Cleaning`](https://github.com/worldbank/ReplicableResearch/blob/master/Data/Dofiles/Cleaning.do) and [`Construct RA data set`](https://github.com/worldbank/ReplicableResearch/blob/master/Data/Dofiles/Construct/Construct%20RA%20data%20set.do) do-files will only run for people who have access to the encrypted data, containing identified information
+The [`Cleaning`](https://github.com/worldbank/ReplicableResearch/blob/master/Data/Dofiles/Cleaning.do) and [`Construct RA data set`](https://github.com/worldbank/ReplicableResearch/blob/master/Data/Dofiles/Construct/Construct%20RA%20data%20set.do) do-files will not run on to the identified data set, which is not publicly available.

 # Contributing